 The purpose of SMS compliance is to ensure that people do not receive text messages they do not want to receive from a business.

 In the U.S., businesses that want to get into SMS marketing need to familiarize themselves with the Mobile Marketing Association (MMA), Federal Communications Commission (FCC), and the Cellular Telecommunications Industry Association (CTIA).

-Among these, the FCC is a government body with legislative powers.
-It has enacted laws such as the Telephone Consumer Protection Act (TCPA) and Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM).
+Among these, the Federal Communications Commission (FCC) and Federal Trade Commission (FTC) are government bodies that monitor, regulate, and enforce rules for SMS marketing.
+It has enacted laws such as the Telephone Consumer Protection Act (TCPA) and Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM ACT).
 Under TCPA, businesses need to get consent from customers to send text messages for any reason.

 Even if you already have a relationship with the customer, for example on Messenger or through email, they will have to express written consent in order for you to send them promotional text messages.
 The act also states that customers must receive clear expectations regarding what messages they can expect to receive.